mydobie/simple-react-app/GETTING_STARTED/README.md

 Add or remove entries in the `environments` array in `/src/js/whichEnv` to match url patterns.

-### Set Axios settings

-If needed, set code to be run before and/or after an ajax call in `/src/components/SetAxios.jsx`.
-This can be handy to display global errors.

-Add the methods and urls for ajax calls in `js/axios.config.js`.

 ### Set Bootstrap SCSS

 In `/src/scss/index.scss` comment out lines for Bootstrap items that aren't used and remove comments for Bootstrap items that are used.